University of New England College of Dental Medicine

 English Language Proficiency

-All applicants to UNE CDM must be able to understand, communicate and read English to be admitted to the program.
+All applicants to UNE-CDM must be able to understand, communicate and read English to be admitted to the program.
 If English is not the candidate’s native language, submission of documentation is required to indicate level of English proficiency.
+Note the following:

 National Board Dental Examination (NBDE) Requirements

-Unofficial score reports sent directly to UNE CDM or Graduate Admissions will not be reviewed or considered.
+- Unofficial score reports sent directly to the UNE-CDM or Graduate Admissions will not be reviewed or considered.

 Advanced Dental Admission Test (ADAT)